matthiasmullie/minify/_includes/methods.md

 ### setMaxImportSize($size) *(CSS only)*

-The CSS minifier will automatically embed referenced files (like images, fonts, ...) into the CSS file, so they don't have to be fetched over multiple connections.
+The CSS minifier will automatically embed referenced files (like images, fonts, ...) into the minified CSS, so they don't have to be fetched over multiple connections.

-However, for really large files, it's likely better to load them separately (as it would increase the CSS file load time if they were included.)
+However, for really large files, it's likely better to load them separately (as it would increase the CSS load time if they were included.)

-This method allows the max size of files to import into the CSS file to be set (in kB).
+This method allows the max size of files to import into the minified CSS to be set (in kB).
 The default size is 5.

 ```php
 $minifier->setMaxImportSize(10);